WKenX/File_Managers_Redirection/README.md

 ⭐ Core function

-- It lets you set your preferred file manager as the default.
+- Redirect Explorer to Your Preferred File Manager — and Switch Between File Managers Dynamically (XYplorer, Directory Opus, File Pilot).
+- Your chosen manager works like a "default" file manager.
 - The redirection process hides the Explorer window and is normally invisible.
-The ini file is a configuration file and can be modified according to needs.
+- The INI file is a configuration file and can be modified as needed.

 <img width="507" height="306" alt="image" src="https://github.com/user-attachments/assets/119754ff-004f-49cd-bfc6-d329f1aa4edd" />